hero background image

 Increased average order value, greater customer lifetime value

 Similarly to recommendation systems, this technique embraces customization to drive sales.
-Potential new customers can be segmented and targeted with tailored ads according to a variety of parameters, like their social media interactions, previous online purchases (including those made in virtual stores), Google search history, and other types of big data used in ecommerce.
+ML solutions can segment potential new customers and target them with tailored ads according to a variety of parameters, like their social media interactions, previous online purchases (including those made in virtual stores), Google search history, and other types of big data.
 Then, machine learning algorithms process this information to frame customer behavior and purchase patterns, forecasting the products they may like.

 Benefits